Empirical Bayes PCA in high dimensions: Introduction

-A problem with this idea is that the later iterates $(\bff^t,\bg^t)$ do not, in general, exhibit the entrywise Gaussian behavior of (\ref{eq:approxgaussian}).
-This breaks the connection to the compound decision problem.
-In the model (\ref{eq:rankonemodel}) where $\bW$ has i.i.d.\ entries, this may be fixed by applying instead an Approximate Message Passing (AMP) algorithm as developed in \cite{rangan2012iterative,montanari2017estimation},
+Unfortunately, this procedure does not ensure that $(\bff^t,\bg^t)$ have approximate entrywise Gaussian laws after this first iteration, breaking the connection to the compound decision problem in subsequent iterations.
+EB-PCA applies instead an AMP algorithm as developed in \cite{rangan2012iterative,montanari2017estimation},